Azel4231/LaserCutting/SpiritIsland/README.md

 Notes:

-* I tried to account for sleeved cards, but the margin of error seems small.
+* I tried to account for sleeved cards, in all dimensions.
+After finishing, the margin of error seems small though.
 * The invader box required several manual modifications
   * fix an error made by the generator where the holes for inner finger joints need to be mirrored
   * enlarging the finger holes to the bottom of the box